DeepskyLog/Articles/Meeting20150425/README.md

 ## Interested

-* JDW - Interested in helping, cannot attend meeting.
+* JDW: Interested in helping, cannot attend meeting.
 * AS: Will have a talk on monday.
 * JH: Will do a research of the user interface.
 * CW: Not be able to attend meeting.